vipul2802/o365hq.com/content/services/Office 365 Proof of Concept Pilot.md

 ### Prerequisites

 -   Your current email provider must provide email forwarding
--   You need to manage your Office 365-related DNS records at your DNS hosting provider
+-   You need to manage your Microsoft 365-related DNS records at your DNS hosting provider

 ### Results

--   Office 365 services are better configured and customized to suit your needs
+-   Microsoft 365 services are better configured and customized to suit your needs
--   Adoption of Office 365 services is measured and increases over time
+-   Adoption of Microsoft 365 services is measured and increases over time
 -   Users become more productive and spend less time trying to fix problems or issues